dbertella/board-games/_games/unmatched-battle-of-legends.md

 excerpt: ""
 bggId: 274637
 date: "2021-03-02"
-rating: "8"
+rating: "8.5"
 ---

-My favourite game lately, unfortunately I have nobody to play with 😭
+My favourite game lately, and nobody to play with 😭